splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial/collector-config-tutorial-start.rst

 - Connectors: Join two pipelines, acting as both exporter and receiver.
 - Extensions: Accessories that expand the capabilities of the Collector.

-For example, the following configuration contains a receiver, a processor, an exporter, and an extension:
+Use your favorite code or text editor to create a new configuration file.
+Save it as sample.yaml and add the following section, which describe a receiver, a processor, an exporter, and an extension:

 .. code-block:: yaml